edeava/Fun-Token-Exercise/README.md

 ### Exercise
 Given a list of deposit addresses and a list of erc20 token addresses sweep all native and erc20 tokens in the list from the deposit addresses to a single address.
-Extra bonus points for optimizing gas fees whilst mitigating risk Assume the following:
+Extra bonus points for optimizing gas fees whilst mitigating risk.
+Assume the following:
 - All addresses in the list are derived from a master keypair (BIP32).
 - Code has access to the master keypair.